Municipal Property Tax Levy Limit - Frequently Asked Questions

 No. State funding for the Local Road Assistance Program and General Assistance are not subject to any limit, therefore, they should not be included in a municipality’s calculation of Net New State Funding.
 For further information see Maine Revised Statues Title 30-A, Chapter 223, §5721-A, sub-§4.

 Can a municipality go over its Limit?
 If so, how?

 Yes.
 A municipality can go over its Property Tax Levy Limit by a majority vote of the legislative body that normally approves the budget.
 If the budget is approved by a referendum or at a town meeting, the vote must be by written ballot on a separate article that specifically identifies the intent to go over the Property Tax Levy Limit.
 If the budget is approved by a council, the limit can be increased or exceeded by a majority vote of the council.
 The decision of the council can be put to a referendum vote if a petition containing signatures of 10% of a municipality’s registered voters is submitted to the town clerk within 30 days of the council vote.
 For further details see Maine Revised Statutes Title 30-A, Chapter 223, §5721-A, sub-§7.

 What is the difference between voting to “exceed” or “increase” the Limit?

-A vote to exceed allows the municipality to surpass the limit in that year but requires that year's limit to be used as the base for the next year's limit calculation, as usual.
-A municipality generally exceeds the limit to pay for an unexpected circumstance beyond its control, such as a natural disaster, federal mandate, citizen initiative, or loss of state or federal funding.
-A vote to increase allows the municipality to surpass the limit in that year and resets the limit so that the amount that was actually levied becomes the new limit and is used as the base for the next year's limit calculation.
+A vote to exceed allows a municipality to surpass the limit in that year but requires that year’s limit to be used as the base for the next year’s limit calculation, as usual.
+A municipality generally exceeds the limit to pay for an unexpected circumstance beyond its control, such as a natural disaster, federal mandate, or citizen initiative.
+A vote to increase allows the municipality to surpass the limit in that year and resets the limit so that the amount that was actually levied becomes the new limit and is used as the base for the next year’s calculation.